 You’d be correct (well, nearly) if you cited the default calculation as 2.5% of the purchase price.
 “Nearly” is added because the withholding only applies if the sales price is $50,000 or more.

 You might also remember there are some alternative calculations and that each requires a waiver from the Maine Department of Revenue.
 One of those calculations is based on a “small profit.”
 Those are the rates that have changed for 2017.
-Those rates are currently 10.1% for residential property and 8.1% for commercial.
-With a waiver, the seller may be allowed to have the smaller of the two amounts (2.5% of the purchase price, 10.1% of the profit for residential) withheld.
+With a waiver, the seller may be allowed to have the smaller of the two amounts (2.5% of the purchase price, 10.15% of the profit for residential) withheld.

 If you think this is starting to get complicated, you get a sticker.
 Like Einstein, you may be concluding the best answer to the question “How much is the Maine Nonresident Withholding?” is “We’d better look it up.”
 Actually, an even better answer is “We’d better consult a tax specialist.”
 (If your client doesn’t have an accountant or tax advisor, like Einstein this might involve a phone book or its Internet equivalent.)